Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Mall lovers everywhere should make a pilgrimage to the Galeries Royales Saint Hubert, the very first shopping arcade in Europe.
 Opened in 1847, the arcade became a drawcard for the elite of 19th century society and today continues to inspire shoppers and browsers alike.
 People from across the globe, young and old, enjoy perusing here and everyone will find something to their taste.

-The building is an architectural marvel: arcaded shop fronts across two floors are separated by pilasters, conceived in a Cinquecento style.
+The architectural marvel has arcaded shop fronts across two floors that are separated by pilasters, conceived in the Cinquecento style of the 16th century Italian Renaissance.
 The roof above is made of arched glass panes, connected by a delicate cast-iron framework.
-In between the various shops you'll find cafes, restaurants, a theatre, and even a cinema.
+Visitors will find cafes, restaurants, a theatre and a cinema between the various shops.
 With so much to see and do here, this attraction is family friendly and one the kids will enjoy too.

-Belgium's magnificent Royal Palace was built in the 19th century as the official residence of the Belgian Royal family although today is used for official functions and other ceremonial purposes.
-The palace is positioned in front of Brussels Park, itself well worth exploring, and directly opposite the modern Parliament building as if symbolically representing the country's system of government, a constitutional monarchy.
+Belgium's magnificent Royal Palace was finished in the 19th century and is the official residence of the Belgian Royal family.
+Today, the king and his family live at the Royal Palace of Laeken on the outskirts of Brussels, with the city-based property hosting official functions and serving other ceremonial purposes.
+The palace is positioned in front of Brussels Park (itself well worth exploring) and directly opposite the modern Parliament building, as if symbolically representing the country's system of government: a constitutional monarchy.
 Tours are only possible in summer and commence after the National Holiday on 21 July.
-Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by the queen in 2002.
+Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by Queen Paola of Belgium in 2002.

 Under the direction of King Leopold, the Belgian Congo returned fantastic riches to Belgium in the 19th century.
 Yet the people of that colony paid a terrible price.
 This museum was founded to explore the relationship between European colonial powers and the people they subjugated.